nikosanif/articles/dev-tools/dev-tools.md

 }
 ```

-## TODO
+## Setup Git Hooks :twisted_rightwards_arrows:

 Awesome, you made it so far!
-Let's combine them together. :smirk:
+Let's combine them together and setup our project. :smirk:

 It's time to add some scripts for: